suvelocity/recoil-boilerplate/README.md

 2. Width: //input type=text
 3. Height //input type=text
 4. Color: //input type=color

+Make sure to initiate each input value to its item property.
-   After we change the render method, we need to handle the `onChange` event when we update when of the props.
+After we change the render method, we need to handle the `onChange` event when we update one of the props.

 ### After task 1: App re-rendered every time we changed Canvas's background.